seriouslegend2/Fog-Based-Video-Processing-with-Pareto-and-ACO/README.md

-# Fog-Based Video Processing with Pareto and ACO
+# Fog-Based Video Processing and scheduling with Pareto and ACO

 ## Project Overview